The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 That’s something I appreciate about their team: They push new features thoughtfully, and when I get a notification something new is coming, I know they’re going to overdeliver.

-One cool feature I stumbled upon when playing around was the “Rebalance Budgets” treatment.
-It essentially uses your actual behavior to determine the most optimal way to shift your budgets, but without changing the total amount spent.
+Let’s say you’re relatively new to the magical world of personal finance and you’re still getting your arms around what your typical spending looks like.
+The Rebalancing feature essentially uses your actual behavior to determine the most optimal way to shift your budgets, but without changing the total amount spent.
 It reallocates the dollars to the categories where you’re actually spending money, which improves accuracy over time.

-I’m a freak about notifications most of the time (I turn most of them off), but with banking apps, I’m really paranoid.
-I have every bank app’s transaction alerts turned on ever since my identity got stolen in 2019 so I’m alerted immediately if there’s suspicious activity.
-With Copilot, I went ahead and gave them full permission to send me whatever they wanted.
+I’m a freak about notifications most of the time (I turn most of them off), but with banking apps, I’m really paranoid ever since my identity was stolen in 2019.
+Copilot’s notifications will alert you to any suspected fraud activity right away.
+I went ahead and gave them full permission to send me whatever they wanted.
 Blow me up, Copilot.
 Give me your worst.

 It was a “green checkmark” spree as I went through my notifications settings, and I’ve been pleasantly surprised at how respectful the notifications are—I actually don’t feel like I’m getting blown up at all.
 I tried to go back in my Notification Center to screenshot a sampling, and there weren’t any there…because I’ve clicked on every single one.
 Clearly, even in the fugue state in which I typically use my phone, I’m entranced enough with the notifications that I engage with them.